duncanmcclean/guest-entries/DOCUMENTATION.md

 **`request`**

 You may specify a Laravel Form Request to be used for validation of the form.
 You can pass in simply the name of the class or the FQNS (fully qualified namespace) - eg. `ArticleStoreRequest` vs `App\Http\Requests\ArticleStoreRequest`

+### Special Inputs

+There's a few 'special' input fields that you can take advantage of:

+**`slug`**

+Pretty self-explanatory.
+Allows you to provide a slug for the created entry.
+When not provided, a slugified version of the `title` is used.

+**`date`**

+When using a dated collection, a `date` will be allowed.
+When not provided, the current date is used.

+**`published`**

+Pretty self-explanatory.
+Allows you to control the publish state of the created entry.
+You should provide either a `1` or `true` to publish an entry.

+When not provided, the entry will be set to unpublished.

 ### Variables